Ruth Bader Ginsburg (1933-2020)

 Teach yourself and teach others.
 Learn basic legal terms, how to read a citation, review your civics education, and continue to proceed through your search for legal information.
 Left Frame: Legal Literacy ; Legal Research Help ; Legal Topics

+COURT.
 If going to court, two helpful manuals have been published online through the Massachusetts Court System.
-These have been linked.
-Left Frame: Mass.
-Court System.

 The first manual, released in June 2010, is entitled Serving the Self-Represented Litigant: a guide by and for the Massachusetts Court Staff.
 A second guide, Representing Yourself in a Civil Case: Things to Consider When Going to Court.
 Together they are excellent preparation when faced with the prospect of going to court.

 Use the Legal Forms tab if you need additional resources for legal forms.